kelvinkellner/kelvinkellner/README.md

 ### Hi there!
-I'm a University student interested in CS, UX Design, Graphic Design, and Mathematics :brain:
+I'm a Software Engineer and Computer Science graduate with an interest in, UX Design, Graphic Design, and Mathematics :brain:

 💬 I'm happy to chat with you about anything programming, design, entrepreneurship, etc :)
 <hr>